Very good

 Hyperpigmentation – What to do?

-Type I very light skin colour
+Type I very light skin color

-Type II light skin colour
+Type II light skin color

 Type V dark to light brown skin even when untanned